scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2010-09-29-the-fact-that-it-sounds-like-they-re-planning-a-rape-is-a-coincidence.md

-## The fact that it sounds like they’re planning a rape is a coincidence.
+## The fact that it sounds like they're planning a rape is a coincidence.

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2010/09/the-fact-that-it-sounds-like-theyre-planning-a-rape-is-completely-coincidental
  * Wednesday, September 29, 2010